NKSP Language

 - end select

-is first evaluated to an integer
+The provided expression is first evaluated to an integer

 value.
 Then this value is compared to the integer values of the nested

-lines.
+case lines.
 So it first compares the evaluated value of

-, then it
+expression with integer-1, then it

-, and so on.
+compares it with integer-2, and so on.
 The first integer

-number that matches with the evaluated value of expression
+number that matches with the evaluated value of expression,

 will be interpreted as being the current valid condition.
 So if

-expression
+expression equals integer-1,

-will be executed, otherwise if
+then statements-1 will be executed, otherwise if

-expression
+expression equals integer-2,

-will be executed, and so on.
+then statements-2 will be executed, and so on.

 Using a select-case construct, our previous example would look like follows.